platformatic/platformatic/docs/reference/cli.md

 * `--optional-headers <headers>` - Comma separated string of headers that will be marked as optional in the type file.
 Ignored if `--frontend`
 * `--validate-response` - If set, will validate the response body against the schema.
 Ignored if `--frontend`
 * `--language js|ts` - Generate a Javascript or Typescript frontend client.
 Only works if `--frontend`
+* `--url-auth-headers <stringify-headers>` - When the Open API schema is passed as URL (instead of static file) this property allow to pass authorization headers.
+Headers should be passed as `string` (e.g. '{"authorization":"42"}').